The-Politico/tween-titan/README.md

 See the fuller, flashier explanation at [tween-titan.app](https://tween-titan.app).

+If you're using React, we've also built a library called [react-tween-titan](https://github.com/the-politico/react-tween-titan/).

 ## Usage
-Tween-titan can be imported as an ESM module:
+Tween-titan can be imported as a module:

 ```
 import { TweenSelf, TweenWaypoints } from 'tween-titan';